Nuand/bladeRF/host/utilities/bladeRF-cli/src/cmd/doc/interactive-help.md

  * The `n`, `samples`, `buffers`, and `xfers` parameters support the suffixes `K`, `M`, and `G`, which are multiples of 1024.
- * For higher sample rates, it is advised that the input file be stored in RAM (e.g. `/tmp`, `/dev/shm`) or to an SSD, rather than a HDD.
+ * For higher sample rates, it is advised that the input file be stored in RAM (e.g. `/tmp`, `/dev/shm`) or on an SSD, rather than a HDD.
  * When providing CSV data, this command will first convert it to a binary format, stored in a file in the current working directory.
    During this process, out-of-range values will be clamped.
  * When using a binary format, the user is responsible for ensuring that the provided data values are within the allowed range.
 This prerequisite alleviates the need for this program to perform range checks in time-sensitive callbacks.

 set